ory/kratos/docs/docs/cli/kratos-remote-version.md

 ## kratos remote version

-Print the version of the remote Kratos instance.
+Print the version of an ORY Kratos instance

 ### Synopsis

-Print the version of the remote Kratos instance.
+Print the version of an ORY Kratos instance

 ```
 kratos remote version [flags]